Use Email message filtering and correlation to specify which emails are tracked

 Email messages from Leads, Contacts, and Accounts.
 Only email messages sent from leads, contacts, and accounts in the database are saved as activities.

 Email messages from records that are email enabled.
-Email messages are tracked from any record type that contains an email address, including customized record types (entities).
+Email messages are tracked from any record type that contains an email address, including customized record types (tables).

 By default, the Email messages in response to email option is enabled.
 Correlation occurs after an email message is filtered.
 System administrators can turn off all message tracking for a particular user by setting Incoming Email under Synchronization Method to None on the Mailbox form.